flythereddflagg/lpfgopt/docs/src/README.md

   ```
 ### Via setup.py

-- Download the master branch and unzip the archive or clone it with git.
+- Download the 'lite' branch and unzip the archive or clone it with git.
 - Open the main directory where "setup.py" is located and run the following command:
   ```bash
   $ python setup.py install     # You may need root priviliges or use the --user tag
   ```
-### Test the Installation

 The software should be installed correctly.
-You may validate the installation by executing the following commands in a terminal:
+You may validate the installation by executing the following commands:
 ```python
 $ python
 >>> import lpfgopt